cclljj/MergeQAs/README.md

 # Merge QA PDF files in to a book

-This project will merge multiple QA documents into one PDF file, and each QA document consists of two PDF files (Q and A respectiely).
+This project merges multiple QA documents into one PDF file, and each QA document consists of two PDF files (Q and A respectively).

-In the outcome PDF file, each QA session will take place staring on the even number page, and one blank page will be inserted into the document when necessary.
+In the resulting PDF file, each QA session will be conducted on even-numbered pages, and a blank page will be inserted in the document if necessary.

-The program is implemented using Python 3, and it is required to install PyPDF2 and reportlab packages to run this program.
+The program is implemented using Python 3, and PyPDF2 and reportlab packages need to be installed to run the program.

 ```
 sudo pip3 install PyPDF2 reportlab